JuanMoya/Chipathon2025_gf180/gf180_examples/inverter/xschem/README.md

 ## Pulling and pushing the design project to a Github repository

 The **IIC-OSIC-TOOLS** repo, create a mapped folder which is synced between host and the docker.
-By default its $HOME/eda/designs in Linux and C:\Users\<username>\eda\designs in Windows (which is this case).
+By default its $HOME\eda\designs in Linux and C:\Users\<username>\eda\designs in Windows (which is this case).
 To pull your repository in your Windows machine, run the following commmand in Powershell:

   ```
   git clone <your_repository>.git